Lazaruz88/lazaruz88.github.io/_posts/gameserver/2019-05-06-rust-starter.md

 * URL
 The URL for your server.
 This is what comes up when clicking the "Visit Website" button on the server browser.

-If you have more questions, don't hesitate to contact us trough a ticket or on Discord!
+If you have more questions, don't hesitate to contact us through a ticket or on Discord!